• Skip to main content

 Changing the brain’s experience

-Mindfulness practice has shown to help with mental health conditions such as depression, anxiety, insomnia, as well as physiological conditions such as pain, irritable bowel syndrome and heart disease.
+Mindfulness practice has been shown to help with mental health conditions such as depression, anxiety, and insomnia, as well as physiological conditions such as pain, irritable bowel syndrome, and heart disease.

 Research on an eight-week meditation course at Harvard University showed that participants were able to reduce reactivity to a fear response by training their brains to more effectively recall a safety memory.
 Through functional MRIs, the study documented changes in neural activity in the brain that enable a change in response.